queicherius/react-globe/README.md

 > It feels laggy when I have a lot of components.

 1. Make sure you wrapped all your translated components with the [higher order component](#wrap-your-translated-components) and they are small, [pure components](https://facebook.github.io/react/docs/shallow-compare.html) with as little state/props as possible.
 This is the single most impactful improvement you can make.
-(And it's the easiest mistake to make.)
+(And it's the easiest mistake to make).
-2. If you are rendering **a lot** of components, React in the development build may be slow itself.
-Make sure you are using the [production build](https://facebook.github.io/react/downloads.html#development-vs.-production-builds).
+2. If you are rendering **a lot** of components, React in the development build may be slow itself, so make sure you are using the [production build](https://facebook.github.io/react/downloads.html#development-vs.-production-builds).
-3. If nothing else helps, this module uses [debug](https://github.com/visionmedia/debug), so you can inspect what it does in your browser's console after setting `localStorage.debug = 'react-globe:*'`
+3. If nothing else helps, this module uses [debug](https://github.com/visionmedia/debug) so you can inspect what it does in your browser's console after setting `localStorage.debug = 'react-globe:*'`

 > My component doesn't update anymore.